vazco/uniforms/API.md

     //   use this prop instead.
     inputRef={ref => {}}

-    // Props for the InputLabel
-    // Available in:
-    //   material-ui
-    labelProps={{ shrink: true, disableAnimation: true }}

     // Field inline error.
     //   *Some description would be great, huh?*
     // Available in: